-Psychotherapist and Counselling Directory Member Pam Custers agreed that the five stages of grief accurately sums up our feelings right now - and explains that we might be feel angry, simply because we've lost a lot.
+Psychotherapist and Counselling Directory Member Pam Custers agreed that the five stages of grief accurately sum up our feelings right now - and explains that we might be feeling angry, simply because we've lost a lot.

 "What we are experiencing as individuals and as a society is grief.
 We have lost our lives as we know it.
 We understand the loss we are experiencing now, of our friends, family or livelihood but we are also experiencing anticipatory grief.
 We do not know what the future holds so we are fearful of what loss may unfold," she said.